Dear.M: Men's Dormitory Room 203

-Gil Mok-jin (23) is a 2nd year student in the Department of Psychology (Enrolled in 2017).
+Gil Mok-jin (23) is a 2nd-year student in the Department of Psychology (Enrolled in 2017).
 His dream is to no longer be single.
 He is considered a mood-maker with an outgoing and boisterous personality.
 In contrast to this, he is also strict when it comes to tidiness and loves to spend time shopping for cleaning supplies.
 Mok-jin is an older student who has returned from completing his military service, but his requests are often ignored by the younger occupants of Dorm 203.
 He cannot stand the smell of food, so he and his roommates often eat outside.
-Whilst his major is Psychology, he tends to not understand the psychology of those around him and particularly fails at understanding women.
+Whilst his major is Psychology, he tends not to understand the psychology of those around him and particularly fails at understanding women.
 Mok-jin is desperate for a partner and is the most frequent user of Min-ho's "밥팅 (BOBting)" app.
-In his spare time, he is seen posting on the student forum, taking all kinds of psychological tests, and studying tarot cards and palmistry so that he can use it on his blind dates.
+In his spare time, he is seen posting on the student forum, taking all kinds of psychological tests, and studying tarot cards and palmistry so that he can use them on his blind dates.